nimadez/voxel-builder/README.md

 ## History
 ```
-↑ Path Tracing was left to three-gpu-pathtracer
+↑ Rendering was left to three and three-gpu-pathtracer
-↑ Officially multi-engine (three.js is hardwired internally)
+↑ ES6 (the original index.html playground was moved)
-↑ ES6 + x1.5 faster startup + Linux and Firefox ready
+↑ x1.5 faster startup (2s to 350ms)
+↑ Migrating to Linux: Firefox ready
+↑ High performance GPU picking system
-↑ Voxel engine updated to thin-instances (64k to 1M boost)
+↑ Voxel engine updated to thin-instances (64k to 512k)
-↑ Cut half precision (new scene)
+↑ Cut half precision (from 0.0 to 0.5 center to avoid -0.5/+0.5)
 ↑ Real-time GPU path tracing
 ↑ Introducing ES modules
-↑ Stable beta release
 ↑ Advancing to the next level (bakery)
-↑ Features and uix overhaul
+↑ Changed default handiness to right-handed coordinate
 ↑ New SPS particles to build the world
 ↑ 2019 - I wrote a playground for learning Babylon.js

-"I don't mean to compete, GL is nostalgic for me."
 ```

 Version 4.3.9 *(BJS 7 - Three r168)*<br>